SFULibrary/islandora_datastream_crud/CONTRIBUTING.md

     3. The Islandora Datastream CRUD maintainers will work with you on the design to make sure you are on the right track.
     4. Implement your issue, create a pull request (see below), and iterate from there.
     5. Please run `drush dcs --extensions=inc` and `drush coder-review --reviews=production,security,style,i18n,potx,sniffer islandora_datastream_crud` before committing to your branch.
+    6. If you code is testable, please add appropriate tests.

 #### Issue / Topic Branches